20 Works of Art You Must See (and Where to Find Them)

 Where to See “Le Déjeuner sur l’herbe”

-The painting can be found at the Musee d’Orsay in Paris, which contains one of the world’s foremost collections of French art — including pieces not only by Manet, but by Monet, Renoir, Degas and many other luminaries.
+The painting can be found at the Musee d’Orsay in Paris, which contains one of the world’s foremost collections of Impressionist art — including pieces not only by Manet, but by Monet, Renoir, Degas and many other luminaries.

 The Hotel de Lille, in the heart of bohemian Saint-Germain, is a short walk from the museum.
 The guest house dates from the 19th century and was once a resting spot for artists, writers and students.
-There are 15 rooms and suites, each influenced with the spirit of past creators who breathed life into Saint-German, like Miles Davis, Henry Miller, Ernest Hemingway, Simone de Beauvoir and Jean-Paul Sartre.
+There are 15 rooms and suites, each influenced by the spirit of past creators who breathed life into Saint-German, like Miles Davis, Henry Miller, Ernest Hemingway, Simone de Beauvoir and Jean-Paul Sartre.

 14. “Virgin and Child with Canon van der Paele,” Jan van Eyck (1436)